psse-cpu/se2123-orientation-slides/description.md

 #### Which courses need SE-2123 as a prerequisite?

 * officially:  SE 3122 (Operating Systems) for C/C++
-  - especially if you go through [Nand2Tetris](https://github.com/ossu/computer-science/blob/master/FAQ.md#why-do-you-recommend-skipping-the-second-half-of-cs50)
+  - especially if you go through [Nand2Tetris](https://github.com/ossu/computer-science/issues/833)
-* unofficially:  most SE courses starting 2nd subterm
+* unofficially:
-  - especially SE-2125 (Web App Dev't)
+  - SE-2125 (Web App Dev't)
     + doing Node.js for the backend requires a lot of FP, with currying sprinkled here and there
     + using imperative programming or OOP will most likely lead to concurrency bugs
-    + you can somehow survive without FP on the frontend, just use Vue for your final project, and not React (or use Angular if you can do Typescript and DI)
+    + you can somehow survive without FP on the frontend, just use Vue or Angular for your final project, and not React
   - many FP techniques are useful in general, master before advancing in BSSE